-Does a Registered Nurse meet with and assess the needs of the senior who requires care?
+Does a Registered Nurse or Registered Practical Nurse meet with and assess the needs of the senior who requires care?

-Choose a home health care services provider that arranges a Registered Nurse assessment before assigning a caregiver to provide assistance with the activities of daily living.
-Only a Registered Nurse has the knowledge to assess a senior’s health, create an appropriate plan of care and select and supervise a skilled and specialized caregiver.
+Choose a home health care services provider that arranges a Registered Nurse or Registered Practical Nurse assessment before assigning a caregiver to provide assistance with the activities of daily living.
+Only a Nurses have the knowledge to assess a senior’s health, create an appropriate plan of care and select and supervise a skilled and specialized caregiver.

-Do the RNs and Personal Support Workers have specialized training in providing care to seniors?
+Do the Nurses and Personal Support Workers have specialized training in providing care to seniors?

 Are the caregivers employees and are they covered by insurance?